-2. King's Foundation Scholarships up to the number of six in any year are offered by the Board of Governors to students entering college for the first time.
+2 King's Foundation Scholarships are offered each year by the Board. of Governors to students entering college for the first time.
 Each Scholarship is of an annual value of \$150 and is tenable for four years in the case of students entering with Grade XI or for three years in the case of those who enter with Grade XII.
 For further particulars of the conditions governing the award of these Scholarships candidates should apply to the Assistant Bursar, King's College, Halifax, N. S.

-The Almon Welsford Testimonial
+The Almon Welsford Testimonial (\$20)